Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: Mixing time results for Bayesian structure learning

-where $\post^\sigma(G ) \propto \ind_{ \dag^\sigma(\din, \dout)} (G) \exp ( \score(G) )$ denotes the posterior distribution on the restricted space $\dag^\sigma(\din, \dout)$.
+Suppose the ordering is given and the search is restricted to $\dag^\sigma(\din, \dout)$.
+We can construct a random walk MH sampler using neighborhood function $\nb$ defined in~\eqref{eq:def.nb} and posterior distribution $\post^\sigma$ defined in~\eqref{eq:dag.sigma}, which is just the standard add-delete-swap MH sampler.
+Denote its transition matrix by $\bP^\sigma$.
 If there is no out-degree constraint, by posterior modularity, one can perform sampling for the parent set of each node separately; thus, there is no need to directly draw DAG samples.
-However, if $\dout < p $, which implies that the posterior distributions of $\Pa_1, \dots, \Pa_p$ are not independent, this add-delete-swap sampler provides a convenient solution.
-The rapid mixing result for this sampler is provided below.
+However, when $\dout < p $, the posterior distributions of $\Pa_1, \dots, \Pa_p$ are not independent, and this add-delete-swap sampler provides a convenient solution.
+Since by Theorem~\ref{th:sel0}(i) and Corollary~\ref{coro:path.dag}, the triple $( \dag^\sigma(\din, \dout), \nb, \post^\sigma)$ satisfies Condition~\ref{cond:unimodal}, the mixing time bound for $\bP^\sigma$ immediately follows from Theorem~\ref{th:path.better}.